Last Supper, Duomo and Milan walking Tour

 Know Before You Go

-On Sundays, the visit to the Duomo Milan will be replaced with a visit to the Piazza Gae Aulenti.
+On Sundays, the visit to the Duomo Milan can be replaced with a visit to the Piazza Gae Aulenti, due to extraordinary celebrations.

 Moderate Cancellation Policy